 Renuka Bauri has worked with various non-profit artistic and cultural organizations in the Ottawa area.
-She is currently the Membership Coordinator at CARFAC National and the Marketing and Fundraising Manager at the Ottawa Symphony Orchestra.
+She has acted as Marketing and Fundraising Manager at the Ottawa Symphony Orchestra and Operations Manager at SAW Video.
+She is currently the Advocacy and Communications Director at CARFAC National.
 Renuka was involved in event management, administration and programming for Cellar Door Film Festival and is currently Front-of-House Manager of Mirror Mountain Film Festival.
 She serves on the Board of Directors of SAW Video Media Art Centre as Secretary.
 Renuka completed her B.A.
 (Honours) and M.A. degrees in Film Studies at Carleton University.

 Vera Wabegijig is an Anishnaabe writer, blogger, media artist and mother living in Nepean, Ontario.
 Her films have screened at Asinabka Film & Media Arts Festival (Ottawa), IMAGeNation Aboriginal Film & Video Festival (Vancouver), imagineNATIVE Film + Media Arts Festival (Toronto), and Dawson City International Short Film Festival (Dawson City).
 Her poetry has been printed in many anthologies including Yellow Medicine Review, XXX NDN, Breaking the Surface, Our Words, Our Revolutions, Reclaiming the Future and Sweetgrass Grows All Around Her.
 Vera has performed poetry at the Canadian Spoken Word Festival, Talking Stick Festival, Banff Centre for the Arts, VerseFest and Voices of Venus.
 Wild Rice Dreams is her first collection of poetry (BookLand Press, Toronto ON, 2013).
 For more information visit: verawaabegeeshig.wordpress.com